kubermatic/docs/content/kubermatic/master/startio/_index.en.md

 ## What is [start.kubermatic.io](https://start.kubermatic.io)?

-Application to simplify a way to bootstrap your Kubermatic Kubernetes Platform within a few minutes in an automated way operated with GitOps.
+A web application and additional tools that bootstraps your Kubermatic Kubernetes Platform within a few minutes in an automated way with applied GitOps principles.

 This documentation provides you with the details of your journey.